Ahmedmelenany/End-To-End-React-NodeJS-Project/README.md

 ---
 ## The project content

-- Installing two-node Kubernetes cluster using the kubeadm way and configured containerd as a container runtime.
+- Installing two-node Kubernetes cluster using the kubeadm way version *1.31.7* and configured containerd as a container runtime.
 - Automating infrastruce configuration with Ansible Roles.
 - Writing a Docker file and k8s manifests files needed for the project.
 - Complete CI/CD pipeline for building, testing and deploying the application in two environment.